ksator/automated_junos_show_commands_collection_with_syslog_saltstack/README.md

 Access Gitlab GUI with a browser ```http://100.123.35.1:9080/organization/data_collected```

-### Configure Junos devices to send commit messages to salt master
+### Configure Junos devices to send syslog messages to salt master

 The Salt master is listening junos syslog messages on port 516.
 The pillar [production.sls](pillars/production.sls) defines the variable ```syslog_host```.